 Applicants who do not meet the academic requirements are given the opportunity to complete an Academic Appeal Form and submit an additional reference who is a teacher or employer as part of the application process.
 This allows the applicant to explain any special needs or extenuating circumstances related to past academic concerns.
 The Admissions Committee considers the information on this form as part of the review process and may accept an applicant on academic warning or academic probation based on this information.

 Students who do not meet the personal, character, or spiritual life requirements for admittance may be granted non-academic provisional acceptance, as per the decision of the Admissions Committee.
-This decision may be made with a recommendation from the deans.

 Application Process